Parish church in neoclassical style.

 The balustrade is in Gassino marble, a nineteenth-century work of Biaggio Sartorelli di Bagnasco, who worked there in 1832; it is the son of the stonemason Domenico Sartorelli and Paolo's nephew.

-Four side altars in stucco are of particular value: the richest is dedicated to the Holy Virgin, the others are dedicated to S. Margherita da Cortona, to St. Antonio da Padova, to the Sacred Heart of Jesus (formerly to St. Sebastiano).
+Four side altars in stucco are of particular value: the richest is dedicated to the Holy Virgin, the others are dedicated to St. Margherita da Cortona, to St. Anthony of Padua, to the Sacred Heart of Jesus (formerly St. Sebastian).

 The organ, from the Lombard school, is enclosed in a wooden box leaning against the wall.
 It was probably built in 1895, it comes from a church in Monza and was installed in Montafia in 1953 by the organist Giovanni Bai.